 Research for Multiple Myeloma

-The Multiple Myeloma Program at Mount Sinai aims to cure myeloma and prevent it from developing in the first place.
-Our bench-to-bedside precision medicine approach integrates advances in genomics and immunotherapy to change the landscape for all patients, including those with resistant disease and those with pre-myeloma conditions such as monoclonal gammopathy of undetermined significance (MGUS) and smoldering myeloma.
+The multiple myeloma program at Mount Sinai aims to cure myeloma and prevent it from developing in the first place.
+Our bench-to-bedside precision medicine approach integrates advances in genomics and immunotherapy to change the landscape for all patients, including those with resistant disease and those with pre-myeloma conditions such as monoclonal gammopathy of undetermined significance (MGUS) and smoldering myeloma (SMM).
 We are investigating novel agents such as monoclonal antibodies for relapsed and refractory disease, and immunotherapy initiatives such as CAR-T cell therapy and personalized vaccine-based preventive strategies.
 Our research focus includes:

 We have identified immunogenic mutation-derived antigens from a large set of myeloma patients.
 Based on that information, and in collaboration with Nina Bhardwaj, MD, PhD, the Cancer Vaccine Laboratory, and the Vaccine and Cell Therapy Laboratory, we are developing personalized immunotherapy strategies for preventing myeloma progression, using a combination of peptide based vaccines and checkpoint inhibitors.
 Checkpoint inhibitors block normal proteins on cancer cells, or the proteins on the T-cells that respond to them.
 Checkpoint inhibitors seek to overcome one of cancer's main defenses against an immune system attack.